andreasekegren/posts/site/content/post/2016/07/02/how-i-got-the-most-out-of-attending-wwdc-and-you-can-too.md

 ---

-+++

 I hope this gave you some ideas on how to make your next WWDC experience awesome.
 Questions?
-Don’t hesitate to reach out here, on Twitter or andreasekegren.com.
+Don’t hesitate to reach out here, on <a href=“http://twitter.com/andreasekegren/“>Twitter</a> or <a href=“http://andreasekegren.com“>andreasekegren.com</a>.